DeepVoiceGamer/floe/README.md

 ## The prototype

 The prototype demonstrates the intended interaction model across six sections.
-Screenshots and recordings below show what the experience is meant to feel like.
+Screenshots below show what the experience is meant to feel like.

 ### Dashboard